 - Once your daughter is completely comfortable in the position, ask her to hold the tampon from the middle with her strong hand.
 Tell her to look for the place where the smaller inner tube enters, the larger outer tube.
 She should be able to spot the string and place it in a direction facing away from her body.

-- Ask her to use her other hand to open very gently the labia majora or folds around her vaginal opening.
-Once she can do so, ask her to hold the tampon in the vaginal opening.
+- Ask her to use her other hand to open gently the labia majora or folds around her introitus.
+Once she can do so, ask her to hold the tampon into it.

 - As your daughter inserts the tampon, the applicator or outer tube will completely go inside her body.
 Tell her to stop once this happens.

-- Once the outer tube of the tampon is inside her vagina, ask your daughter to use her index finger and push the inner tube.
-While doing so, the string should not go inside the vagina and should instead hang outside.
+- Once the outer tube of the tampon is inside the introitus, ask your daughter to use her index finger and push the inner tube up.
+While doing so, the string should not go inside and should instead hang outside.

-- Once your daughter inserts the tampon properly, ask her to use her thumb and her index finger to take out the outer tube.
+- Once your daughter completes the insertion of the tampon properly, ask her to use her thumb and her index finger to take out the outer tube.

 - Whenever your daughter wants to remove the tampon, she can simply hold the string that is hanging out and pull it.